 History, tourist information, and nearby accommodation

-St Mary's Guildhall was built about 1160 as a luxurious residence, or, as some sources tell us, as a royal palace.
+St Mary's Guildhall was built about 1160 as a luxurious residence, or, as some historical sources suggest, as a royal palace.
 This fine medieval building later became the home of the Great Guild of St Mary.
-It is now the home of the Lincoln Civic Trust.
+It now houses the Lincoln Civic Trust.

 The Guildhall is built directly over the old Roman Fosse Way, and a section of the original Roman road can be seen inside the building.
-Note: do not confuse St Mary's Guildhall with the later Tudor Lincoln Guildhall at Stonebow, High Street.
+Note: do not confuse St Mary's Guildhall with the later Tudor guildhall at Stonebow, High Street.

 The Guildhall may have been built for Henry II as part of royal Christmas celebrations in 1157.
 After 1228 it was used as a royal wine store, but in 1251 the building was purchased by St Mary's Guild.
 The guild used the building until 1547, though it seems likely that they earned extra revenue by renting out the north range to local businesses.

 The school also built Norman House at the rear of the Guildhall, reusing medieval stones.
 In the 18th century, the north range was rebuilt and used as maltings along with the Norman House.
 In 1896 the south range was built as a joiners and undertakers premises, and in 1981 it was leased by the Lincoln Civic Trust.

 St Mary's Guildhall is only a five-minute walk off the main tourist trail of Lincoln's historic city centre but is well worth the short excursion to view this fine medieval building.

 About St Mary's Guildhall